breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial6.md

 ## Part 5 – Clearing the MAC Address Table

-Switches age out unused MAC entries, but you can clear them manually to test learning behavior.
+Switches age out unused MAC entries, but you can clear them manually to test learning behaviour.

 ### Step 5.1 – On Switch0